Airline Connections Demo/Tutorial

 Data imported from Postgres to local IMaps

-The best way to build connections to external sources is to use the Connection Wizard.
-The wizard walks you through the steps of connecting to the external data source, then setting up the mapping so that the external data is available to the Hazelcast SQL engine
+The best way to build connections to external sources is to use the Connection Wizard, which guides you through the steps needed to connect an external data source.
+You can then set up the mapping to make the external data available to the Hazelcast SQL engine

 The SQL code for each element is below.